dofusdude/dofusdude-js/docs/SetsApi.md

   'pageSize': 20, // Number | size of the results from the list. -1 disables pagination and gets all in one response.
   'pageNumber': 1, // Number | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16.
   'fieldsSet': ["null"], // [String] | adds fields from their detail endpoint to the item list entries.
 Multiple comma separated values allowed.
-  'filterIsCosmetic': true // Boolean | filter sets based on if they only got cosmetic items in it.
+  'filterContainsCosmeticsOnly': true, // Boolean | filter sets based on if they only got cosmetic items in it.
 If true, the item ids are for the cosmetic endpoints instead of equipment.
+  'filterContainsCosmetics': true // Boolean | filter sets based on if they got cosmetic items in it.
 };
 apiInstance.getSetsList(language, game, opts, (error, data, response) => {
   if (error) {